-Starting in the term following their third birthday, all children can receive up to 15 hours per week for up to 38 weeks a year.
-We call this the 'Universal entitlement'.
+All children can receive up to 15 hours per week for up to 38 weeks a year.
+It starts the term after their third birthday and we call this the 'Universal entitlement'.

 Parents should check with their chosen provider as to when they are able to take their funded sessions.
 No charge can be made for any element of the funded early education entitlement, but parents may purchase additional hours of childcare to suit their own individual needs.
-Some children are eligible for an extra 15 hours per week, see Eligibility for 30 hours of funded childcare (from September 2017)
+Parents should also expect to pay for the costs of extras such as lunch and trips out.
+Some children are eligible for an extra 15 hours per week, see: Eligibility for 30 hours of childcare .

-- Eligibility for 30 hours of funded childcare (from September 2017);
+- Eligibility for 30 hours of childcare ;

-- Early Years Pupil Premium (EYPP): Who's eligible;
+- Early Years Pupil Premium (EYPP): Who is eligible .

 |Date of third or fourth birthday||Place available|

-From September 2017, eligible working parents can claim an additional 15 hours of funded childcare per week, for 38 weeks each year.
+Eligible working parents can claim an additional 15 hours of childcare per week, for 38 weeks each year.
 This is on top of the universal entitlement of 15 hours.

-Some childcare providers will allow parents to 'stretch' their offer, taking fewer hours per week, over more weeks of the year.
+Some providers allow parents to 'stretch' their offer.
+This lets you take fewer hours per week, but for more weeks of the year.

-Working parents will include those who are self employed and those employed on zero hours contracts.
-Parents are expected to be eligible if they meet one of these criteria:
+Working parents include those who are self-employed and those employed on zero hours contracts.
+Parents are expected to be eligible, if they meet one of these criteria:

-- both parents are employed, but one (or both) parent is temporarily away from the workplace on:
+- both parents are employed, but one (or both) is temporarily away from the workplace on: